 Using horror tropes as gameplay mechanics

 The developers tried their hands at an interesting design, but they seem to have mostly failed.
 Still, somehow, Friday the 13th seems to successfully make use of many of the classic horror tropes of the series.
 Since getting everyone to safety is supposed to be an objective as important as killing off Jason, the instruction manual adds that “your friends are there on vacation and even when in the safe zone, they will tend to wander around to sunbathe anyway”.
-Which definitely does tie in with several of the typical stupid tendencies of victims in horror movies from the period: yes I will go out in the dark to check out this vague noise that I heard.
+Which definitely does tie in with several of the typical stupid tendencies of victims in horror movies from the period: “yes let me go wander outside in the dark to check out the vague noise that I just heard”.

-The manual continues that, sometimes, Jason will just “get careless and drop weapons around”, which does really paint a humorous picture of one of the most famous serial killers in cinematic history having all thumbs.
-An interesting mechanic which is also mentioned in the manual, is that Jason will always target the character with the lowest sanity, which can be easily tied in with the “weakest/most annyoing characters being first to die in the movie” horror movie trope.
-Even though mostly by accident, the design did manage to resemble the mechanics of an actual horror movie from the Eighties!
-But alas, there is no real way to check if this sanity mechanic is actually true, since the only panic level on display is that of the player.
+The manual continues that, sometimes, Jason will just “get careless and drop weapons around”, which seems to be the reason why the camp is littered with weapons.
+Thjis bit does really paint a humorous picture of one of the most famous serial killers in cinematic history having all thumbs.
+An interesting mechanic, also mentioned in the manual, is that Jason will always target the character with the lowest sanity, which can be easily tied in with the “weakest/most annyoing characters being first to die in the movie” horror movie trope.
+Even though seemingly by accident, the design did manage to resemble the mechanics of an actual horror movie from the Eighties!
+But alas, there is no real way to check if this lowest sanity mechanic is actually true, since the only panic level on display is that of the player.

-Graphically, Friday the 13th looks pretty primitive, especially for the Commodore 64, which features a rather boring palette with huge stretches of grey, instead of green in the Amstrad CPC version, for the ground.
+Graphically, Friday the 13th looks pretty primitive, especially on the Commodore 64, featuring a rather boring palette with huge stretches of grey for the ground, instead of green in the Amstrad CPC version.
 As much as, graphically, the Spectrum version does work around the system’s limitations, unfortunately it adds a slew of bugs, along with cutting away many of the initial screens.
 At least, in each version buildings have their own unique design, which is a nice touch.

 The original jumpscare

-But, still, there is a major feature that I would say makes Friday the 13th still worthy of being remembered.
-A major idea that also closely ties in with horror: out of all the classic 8 bit horror games, this one features actual jump scares who really serve no gameplay purpose other than terrorizing the player.
+But, still, there is one last feature, I have yet to mention in full, that makes Friday the 13th still worthy of being remembered.
+A major idea that also closely ties in with horror movies: out of all the classic 8 bit horror games, this one features actual jump scares that really serve no gameplay purpose other than terrorizing the player.
 Indeed, Friday the 13th on home computer is probably the first game to feature actual jumpscares in the history of gaming or, at least, the one most remembered by everyone.
-Had it come out today, it would have been accused of being the most basic Twitch bait ever.
+Had it come out today, it would probably have been accused of being the most basic Twitch bait ever.

-Basically, when catching Jason in the act of killing one of the camp counselors, the game would randomly feature one of two images: a head being torn in two with a machete (which looks eerily similar to the one that Project Firestart will use later) or a series of happy skulls grinning at the screen.
+The way the jumpscares works is by featuring one of two images, popping up when catching Jason in the act of killing one of the camp counselors.
+Either a head being torn in two with a machete (which looks eerily similar to the one that Project Firestart will use later) or a series of happy skulls grinning at the screen.
 Those alone would have been enough, but the developers felt they had to go the extra mile and accompany them with a loud synthetized scream.
 The same sound also plays when someone dies off screen, which the nice touch of having different volumes, depending on how far from our main character the killing has taken place.
 I personally never played Friday the 13th as a kid, but it would have been surely scarring to hear something like that.

 The game seems to still be hugely divisive – as much as a game from 1985 can be – with some people describing it as one of the worst horror games ever made, especially for the Commodore 64, and others loving its quirky ideas for an adventure title.
 The press at the time, with the sole exception of C/VG awarding it a decent 7/10, universally panned it, with Zzap! scoring it twice, first in 1986 with 13% and then a subsequent release in 1992, lowering it even further to 8%.
 “Surely, Fridays were never this dire?” they concluded.

 The original Friday the 13th video game remains a quite effective tie-in product.
-Let us consider that the original movie series, while having a couple of solid entries, by then had already become little more than a guilty pleasure.
+Let us consider that the original movie series, while having a couple of solid entries, by 1986 had already become little more than a guilty pleasure.
 It is also probably the weakest and more commercial along the various classic slashers series.
 So, indeed, its tie-in game follows suit, presenting cheap (but effective for the time) horror scares, along with working in many of the classic tropes.
-Granted, it is missing some fundamental elements, but all in all, it is fair to say the movies got the game they deserved.
+Granted, it is missing some fundamental elements of the series, but all in all, it is fair to say the movies got the game they deserved.

-Since the game was plagued by several bugs, not only in the Spectrum incarnation which is the worst, but also on the Commodore 64, for any fans of the original I would recommend checking out the sort of patched version, which also amps up the difficulty adding actual sanity effects: Sunday the 15th by Rodd and Todd Flanders.
+Since the game was plagued by several bugs, not only in the Spectrum incarnation (probably the worst out of them all), but also on the Commodore 64, for any fans of the original I would recommend checking out the sort of patched version, which also amps up the difficulty adding actual sanity effects: Sunday the 15th by Rodd and Todd Flanders.
 Time to diddley-die!